justleska/crypto-portfolio-tracker/README.md

 # Crypto Portfolio Tracker

+I will be moving this project to another repo when I finish the other projects around it to make it one big project that I will reveal later on

+---

-A full-stack application that tracks crypto wallet balances across different networks and calculates portfolio value, thanks to both a FastAPI backend ~~and a React frontend~~.
+A full-stack application that tracks crypto wallet balances across different networks and calculates portfolio value, thanks to both a FastAPI backend ~~and a React frontend~~ (discontinued here to be perfected in final version).

 **DISCLAMER:** This is mainly an educational project to train me in the coding space & maybe help others, so this is not intended for a real use.
 **TL;DR:** things might break :P

-btw I will be moving this project to another repo when I finish the other projects around it to make it one big project that I will reveal later on

 ## Features